cs640-fall20205/joins-activity-mmmshr/src/postgres/joins.md

 Questions

 1. Which customers have matching orders?
+    The customers Alice and Bob have matching orders.

 2. Which customers do not have any orders?
+    The customers Carol and David do not have any orders.

 3. Which orders do not match any existing customers?
+    The orders o5 and o6 do not have any existing customers.

 ---